jkuchta/thread_job/README.md

 backend = ThreadJob::Memory::Store.new(3, logger)

 # Create a scheduler using the customized backend, 2 second poll delay, and 8 worker threads
-scheduler = ThreadJob::Scheduler.new("default", backend, 2, 8, log)
+scheduler = ThreadJob::Scheduler.new("default", backend, 2, 8, logger)

 job = ExampleJob.new
 scheduler.add_job("First job", job)